 Some feel she doesn’t deserve the protection.
 June Richardson, the mother of Martin Brown, told the media, “It’s all about her and how she has to be protected.
 As victims we are not given the same rights as killers.”

-Nevertheless, Mary Bell remains protected by the British government today and court rulings protecting the identities of certain convicts are even unofficially referred to as “Mary Bell orders.”
+Indeed, Mary Bell remains protected by the British government today, and court rulings protecting the identities of certain convicts are even unofficially referred to as “Mary Bell orders.”